 Access to and utilisation of water, land and energy for everyone is important to meet basic needs and avoid conflicts.
-Equal access and use rights to natural resources, especially for marginalised and vulnerable population groups, are thus indispensable for an inclusive and sustainable development in the partner countries of the Austrian Development Agency (ADA).
+Equal access to and use of natural resources, especially for marginalised and vulnerable population groups, are thus indispensable for an inclusive and sustainable development in the partner countries of the Austrian Development Agency (ADA).

-Global trends, such as population growth, changed consumer habits or climate change, increase the pressure on already scare natural resources.
-The United Nations Food and Agriculture Organisation (FAO) estimates that agricultural production must increase by 70 percent before 2050 in order to meet future global demand.
+Global trends, such as population growth, changed consumer habits or climate change, increase the pressure on already scarce natural resources.
+The United Nations Food and Agriculture Organisation (FAO) estimates that agricultural production must increase by 60 percent by 2050 to meet future global demand.
 Humankind will need 40 percent more energy as early as 2030.
 Globally, nearly two-thirds of the world population experience severe water scarcity during at least one month of the year.
 Global demand for land is escalating, posing problems regarding equal access and utilisation.
-In the spirit of the Sustainable Development Goals, ADA seeks to protect sensitive ecosystems, conserve natural resources and contribute to climate protection through sustainable agricultural production and environment-friendly measures in energy as well as water and wastewater management.
+In the spirit of the Sustainable Development Goals (SDGs), ADA seeks to protect sensitive ecosystems, conserve natural resources and contribute to climate protection through sustainable agricultural production and environment-friendly measures in energy as well as water and wastewater management.